Ammar-64/Ammar-64/README.md

 ### Hi there 👋

-**I'm Ammar, and I'm a Senior Coding Trainer.**
+**I'm Ammar, a Senior Coding Trainer.**

 I'm passionate about using technology to solve real-world problems.
 I'm also interested in learning new things and sharing my knowledge with others.

 **Here are some of my skills and interests:**

 * Programming languages:  JavaScript, Python, Go
-* Web development: NodeSs, React, Next.js, ExpressJS
+* Web development: Node.js, React, Next.js, Express.js
 * Cloud computing:  GCP, AWS
 * Salesforce